Trial of Yolanda Saldívar: Media coverage and aftermath

 Saldívar is currently serving her sentence at the Patrick O'Daniel Unit (formerly Mountain View Unit) in Gatesville, operated by the Texas Department of Criminal Justice.
 She will be eligible for parole on March30, 2030.
 Because of multiple death threats from incarcerated Selena fans, Saldívar was placed in isolation and spends twenty-three hours a day alone in her 9 by 6 ft cell, away from other inmates who may want to do her harm.
 Saldívar has asked the Texas Court of Criminal Appeals to accept a petition that challenges her conviction.
 She claims the petition was filed in 2000 with the 214th District Court, but was never sent to the higher court.
 Her request was received on March 31, 2008, the thirteenth anniversary of Selena's death.

 Tinker and Garcia told a Texas Monthly magazine editor that losing the trial lessens their chances of getting shot by a fan.
 Hispanics in Texas had an increased level of trust in the state's judicial system after the verdict was read.
 The League of United Latin American Citizens began a campaign that encouraged Hispanics to respond to jury duty requests.
 E! dramatized the trial as part of an episode of E!
 True Hollywood Story in December 1996.
 People magazine called it "too cheap-looking to have any dramatic impact," but found the actor playing Tinker "interesting".

 By virtue of a judge's order, the gun used to kill Selena was destroyed in 2002, and the pieces thrown into Corpus Christi Bay.
 Fans and historians did not approve of the decision, claiming that the event was historical and that the gun should have been placed in a museum.
 In 1997, Arrarás published her book Selena's Secret, which included interviews with Saldívar recounting the singer's "real life" and her side of the events of March 31.
 The book met with negative reviews from fans as well as Quintanilla, Jr. who claimed Arrarás sympathized with the convicted killer.
 Valdez also published a book on the trial, Justice for Selena: The State vs. Yolanda Saldivar, in 2004.

 In December 2014, the San Antonio Express-News reported that Saldívar was "mounting a new legal effort to get an early release from prison, following numerous appeals in her case."
 The news of Saldívar's potential early release by a fake news agency which reported that Saldívar could be released as early as January 1, 2015 sparked a social media frenzy among fans.
 Valdez told the San Antonio Express-News that Saldívar is currently representing herself and that a court date has not yet been set.
 Saldívar claims that witnesses were not called on and files have gone missing since the end of the trial.
 Quintanilla, Jr. said that he "doesn't care" if Saldívar gets an early release, since "nothing is going to bring [his] daughter back."
-He does say that Saldívar would be safer in prison rather than being freed.
+He also said that Saldívar would be safer in prison rather than being freed.